F5Networks/f5-nfv-solutions/supported/plugins/README.md

 ### To upgrade this plugin

 1. Copy your VNFM instance.
-2. Download and install the newer version of this plugin.
+2. Download and install the newer version of this plugin on your VNF Manager.
-3. Tear down the old VNFM that was using the older plugin version.
+3. Tear down the old VNF Manager that was using the older plugin version.